 - Warning: A written or oral statement to the student that the student has violated the Code of Student Conduct. - Reprimand: A written notice by the Disciplinary Officer that the student has violated Code of Student Conduct issued and placed in the student's college disciplinary record. - Restriction: Limitation of a student's access to specified campus classes, resources, services, events or facilities for a specific period of time. - Restitution: Reimbursement to the District for damage(s) to property or for misappropriation of funds. - Failing Grade on an assignment or test or in a class in proven cases of cheating, plagiarism or other forms of academic dishonesty. - Disciplinary Probation: A period of observation and/or conditional participation in campus and academic affairs, activities or events.
 This period should not exceed one (1) calendar year.
 The Disciplinary Officer may require that the student meet specific conditions for being removed from disciplinary probation status.
 The Disciplinary Officer may reduce the length of probation upon a showing of good cause by the student. - Removal from an Academic Program: Temporary or permanent exclusion from a specified academic program at the College. - Removal from a Class, Activity or Site: Temporary or permanent removal from a specific class (or classes as necessary), activity, lab or location.
 (Temporary removal from class by the instructor for no more than two class meetings).
-Removal from an instructional laboratory, facility, center or other supervised

-- student activity by the designated site administrator for no more than two days, sessions, meetings or days. - Suspension: Exclusion of the student from all district classes, activities, programs and locations for a definite period of time (one or more semesters).
+Removal from an instructional laboratory, facility, center or other supervised student activity by the designated site administrator for no more than two days, sessions, meetings or days. - Suspension: Exclusion of the student from all district classes, activities, programs and locations for a definite period of time (one or more semesters).
 The Disciplinary Officer may require that the student meet specific conditions to have the suspension status lifted; the Disciplinary Officer may also reduce the length of suspension upon a showing of good cause by the student or the length of the suspension may be extended for good cause. - Expulsion: Permanent, indefinite exclusion of a student from all district classes, activities, services, programs and locations.

 Suspension or recommended expulsion of a student shall be accompanied by a hearing to determine if good cause warrants such suspension or expulsion.
 Good cause shall include but is not limited to conduct identified above as prohibited.
+With the exception of an expulsion approved by the Board of Trustees, the Disciplinary Officer may impose conditions for any or all of the above sanctions.